 The difference will be how much royalties you will receive per sale and if the companies offer a free or premium gallery to showcase your artwork.

-Order Prints Of Your Art
+Ordering Prints Of Your Art In Bulk

-Final Thoughts On Fina Art Prints
+Final Thoughts On Fine Art Prints

-Customers are searching online and ready to buy art like yours on merchandise, and museum-quality limited edition textured prints.
+Customers are searching online and ready to buy art like yours on merchandise and museum-quality limited edition textured prints.
 Offering a variety of products is an excellent way to increase your revenue.